 Geos scientist testifies in congress on climate change and forest fires

 On Wednesday September 27, 2017 the House Natural Resources Subcommittee on Oversight and Investigations held a hearing on wildfire policy.
 Geos Institute's President and Chief Scientist Dr. Dominick DellaSala testified.
-You can read his full testimony here, watch a video of the hearing, and read coverage by E&E Daily below.
+You can read his full testimony here, read his Questions for the Record statement, watch a video of the hearing, and read coverage by E&E Daily below.

 Watch a video of the hearing

 Barrasso vows to address wildfires by year's end

 Senate Environment and Public Works Chairman John Barrasso (R-Wyo.) led one of two hearings yesterday on wildfires.
 Environment and Public Works Committee

 Senate Environment and Public Works Chairman John Barrasso said yesterday he'll try to push changes in forest management policy through the panel by year's end, in response to another record-setting year for wildfires.